 keep your whole trunk engaged (abs on, arms pressed down)

-keep your trunk neutral (neutral here means straight, no swayback or tucked)
+keep your trunk neutral (neutral here means straight like normal, no swayback or tucked)

 bring your hips toward the ground and grab the band